-Deep dive into the world of hepa air filters and why they define industry standards
+Deep dive into the world of HEPA air filters and why they define industry standards

 Filtration is a physical, biological or chemical operation that separates solid matter – and sometimes fluids – from a mixture with a filter medium that has a complex structure through which only certain elements of the air (or fluid) can pass.